oracle-livelabs/em-omc/mysql/oci-oraca-mysql/d-lab-three-extend&deploy-app-oraca/oraca-codeassist.md

     ```
     ![Oracle Cloud console, Cloud Shell](images/3-3-5-admessage.png " ")

-5. Launch the application to see new **ad message**
+5. Refer to the example below and construct a URL, then paste it into the address bar of a new browser tab.
+Replace Public IP of the wstore-frontend service with the EXTERNAL-IP retrieved in the previous **step 4**.

     ``` bash
     <copy>
-    http://<IP of the wstore-frontend service>/winestore/
+    http://<Public IP of the wstore-frontend service>/winestore/
     </copy>
     ```